aminoxix/mlh-lhd-21/Twilio-Example-Quote-App/README.md

+# Twilio Example Quote App

-# Wake up to a dose of inspirational quotes every morning using Sendgrid/Twilio SMS and Quote APIs
+### Wake up to a dose of inspirational quotes every morning using Sendgrid/Twilio SMS and Quote APIs

 Introducing the topic and giving some background info.

-## Prerequisites
+#### Prerequisites

 ```
 - Twilio Account